 MSc Narrative Therapy, Bristol University.
 2 years, 2007-09.

-I have 27 years experience as a counsellor – giving both long and short term counselling.
+I have 30 years experience as a counsellor – in both long and short term counselling.
 For 12 years I saw clients in the NHS and mental health settings (for the charity Mind and in several GP surgeries).
 For 13 years I worked in a student counselling service.
 I worked in social work settings, in the community, for 5 years.
 For 7 years I worked with clients in prisons.
 I worked therapeutically with perpetrators of sexual violence for 12 years.
-During this time I also wrote risk assessment reports for the criminal justice system.
 I first started a private counselling practice in 1991.
 I began supervising counsellors in 1994.
-NB.
-Some of these ran concurrently so the years won’t add up!

 Accredited register membership